oscar-project/oscar-website/content/post/oscar-v21-09/index.md

 projects: []
 ---
 {{% callout note %}}
 If you want to get the new corpus please send us a mail using the [mail in our homepage](/#contact), with "OSCAR Access Request" as mail title.
-Please include your name, last name, affiliation, contact details, which languages do you need and a brief description of how you intend to use OSCAR.
+Please include your name, last name, affiliation, contact details, which languages do you need and a brief description of how you intend to use OSCAR. :email::books:
 {{% /callout %}}

 {{% callout warning %}}
 Please do not create a new Huma-Num account by yourself, this will delay your access to the corpus by weeks!
-We will create an account for you.
+We will create an account for you. :calendar:
+{{% /callout %}}

+{{% callout note %}}
+OSCAR 21.09 is now freely available on the [Hugging Face's datasets hub](https://huggingface.co/datasets/oscar-corpus/OSCAR-2109)! :rocket:
 {{% /callout %}}

 OSCAR or Open Super-large Crawled Aggregated coRpus is a huge multilingual corpus obtained by language classification and filtering of the Common Crawl corpus using [Ungoliant](https://github.com/oscar-corpus/ungoliant).